AudiosurfResearch/Quest3DTamperer/README.md

 - Show information about channel groups (Name, protection and read-only status, file path)
 - Remove protection and read-only status from channel groups and save them, allowing them to be opened by the Quest3D editor for inspection or editing.
 - Load .cgr files into the game (**NOTE:** Not tested properly, don't count on it working)
-- Read strings from some channels (Support added for the most common ones)
+- Read (and change) strings of some channels (Support added for the most common ones)
 - Read script source code of Lua script channels
+- Extract textures

 More to come soon-ish.